arachnetech/homebridge-mqttthing/README.md

 `onlineValue` - configure a specific value representing that an accessory is online (received through `getOnline`).
 If not specified, the configured *on* value will be used to represent an online state (i.e. `onValue` if configured, otherwise **1** with `integerValue: true` or **true** with `integerValue: false`).

+### Accessory Information

+The following configuration settings may be specified if required to change information service content:

+`manufacturer` - sets the manufacturer name (defaults to *mqttthing*)

+`serialNumber` - sets the serial number (defaults to hostname and accessory name)

+`model` - sets the model name (defaults to the mqttthing accessory type)

+`firmwareRevision` - sets the firmware revision number (defaults to mqttthing version)

 # Supported Accessories

    * [Contact Sensor](#contact-sensor)